rakibhossain31/QTrust-PPO/README.md

-# QTrust-PPO Reproducibility Package
+# QTrust-PPO

 **QTrust-PPO: Confidence-Aware Finite-Shot Policy Optimization for Variational Quantum Reinforcement Learning**

-This repository contains the executable notebooks, run-level outputs, processed statistics, and figure/table artifacts used to evaluate QTrust-PPO.
+This repository contains the executable notebooks, processed statistical results, figures, and table data used to evaluate QTrust-PPO.

+The complete run-level experimental archive, including evaluation episodes, update traces, and intermediate outputs, is maintained separately as an archival research dataset.

 ## Contents